huggingface/blog/personal-copilot.md

 |bigcode/starcoder | 33.57|
 |smangrul/peft-lora-starcoder15B-v2-personal-copilot-A100-40GB-colab| 33.37 |

 Let's now look at some qualitative samples.
-Inference Code with various examples for full fine-tuned model and peft model are available at [Full_Finetuned_StarCoder_Inference.ipynb](https://github.com/pacman100/DHS-LLM-Workshop/blob/main/personal_copilot/inference/Full_Finetuned_StarCoder_Inference.ipynb) and [PEFT_StarCoder_Inference.ipynb](https://github.com/pacman100/DHS-LLM-Workshop/blob/main/personal_copilot/inference/PEFT_StarCoder_Inference.ipynb), respectively.
 In our manual analysis, we noticed that the QLoRA led to slight overfitting and as such we down weigh it by creating new weighted adapter with weight 0.8 via `add_weighted_adapter` utility of PEFT.

 We will look at 2 code infilling examples wherein the task of the model is to fill the part denoted by the `<FILL_ME>` placeholder.
 We will consider infilling completions from GitHub Copilot, the QLoRA fine-tuned model and the full fine-tuned model.